peprolinbot/tg-ha-door/README.md

 ### ❄️ Nix package

-If you use [NixOS] or have [Nix] installed, you can easily use the flake in this repo, which includes a package `tg-ha-door` (the default one) and a NixOS module.
+If you use [NixOS] or have [Nix] installed, you can easily use the flake in this repo, which includes a package and a NixOS module ([search its options here](https://peprolinbot.github.io/tg-ha-door)).
 Be sure to set all the required environment variables.
 You can, for example, do:

 ```bash
 nix run github:peprolinbot/tg-ha-door